JohanObrink/angular-test-promise/README.md

 // to reject the promise, call it like this service.loadStuff.reject('Some error occured'); // automatically calls $rootScope.$digest() to force promise to resolve

+// to notify on the promise, call it like this service.loadStuff.notify('Some progress message'); // automatically calls $rootScope.$digest() to force promise to resolve

 // You can also create an auto resolving or rejecting promise var anotherService = {
   successfulCall: sinon.promise().resolves('yay!'), // will immediately call then